 The Eve Bar

-I wasn’t sure whether to include Eve Bar on this list.
-It’s a popular bar on the Covent Garden nightlife circuit, but to be honest, I think it totally prioritises style over substance.
+We weren’t sure whether to include Eve Bar on this list.
+It’s a popular bar on the Covent Garden nightlife circuit, but to be honest, we think it totally prioritises style over substance.

 Don’t say that you haven’t been warned.